Hypnotherapy in North Shields near to Newcastle for smoking cessation, weight loss and stress management.

 If you have fears or are severely traumatized when it comes to social situations where you think you might be judged by others, this may be a sign of social anxiety.

 You might feel that others will find the negative in regards to you.
 If you experience anxious feelings such as your heart racing, your physical self shaking, feeling short of breath, or sweating this could be social anxiety.

-You can also show signs of social anxiety symptoms by avoiding social engagements, stuttering, frequently apologizing about things or trying to draw the attention away from yourself.
+You can also show signs of social anxiety symptoms by avoiding social engagements, stuttering, frequently apologizing about things, or trying to draw attention away from yourself.

 Social anxiety can happen in any situation that involves yourself and at least one other individual.
 Anxiety is an emotion that can be triggered at any time.
 You may not experience anxiety all the time but here are a few situations where it can and does occur: